hlerebours/lambda-calculus/README.rst

 Limitations
 ^^^^^^^^^^^
-An expression is an abstraction (a "lambda") if it starts with one of the public members of the module ``lambdax``, i.e. a magic variable, a provided operator-as-function or the special function ``λ`` (see below), or with an arithmetic operation (in that case, one of the operands must be an abstraction itself).
+An expression is an abstraction (a "lambda") if it starts with one of the public members of the modules found in ``lambdax``, i.e. a magic variable, a provided operator-as-function, a builtin-as-lambda, the special function ``λ`` (see below), or with an arithmetic operation (in that case, at least one of the operands must be an abstraction itself).

 —
 -